meguna/mff/README.md

 * use `hashids` npm package to obfuscate recipe IDs in all URLs throughout the app.
 Awesome simple solution!
 Glad I found the package.
 Used a singleton pattern to manage it all.
 Feel proud of myself
+* fixed a bug where changing the sort method to "Last Added" then clicking "Load More..." caused the 5th element to appear twice in the RecipeList array.
+This was caused by the fact that "If multiple rows have identical values in the ORDER BY columns, [mysql] is free to return those rows in any order" [source](https://bit.ly/2KgDBf7).
+I was unaware of this.
+Problem fixed by just declaring id's as the second ordering rule.

 #### Notes
+* on adding user authorization to API endpoints:
 * My first thought was that I would have to set up functions in the Auth0Client singleton that would return the userId, and then send it along on all of my fetch calls so that I can check that the logged-in user is authorized to edit